-Power Battery Configur ation

-Enables the computer to run on battery during power usage hours.
+ower Battery Configuration Enables the computer to run on battery during power usage hours.
 Use the below options to prevent AC power usage between certain times of each day.

-Table 9.
-System setup options-Power menu (continued)

-Power

 Default: Adaptive.
 Battery settings are adaptively optimized based on your typical battery usage pattern.

-Advanced Configuration

-Enable Advanced Battery Charge Configuration

-Enables Advanced Battery Charge Configuration from the beginning of the day to a specified work period.
+Advanced Configuration Enable Advanced Battery Charge Configuration Enables Advanced Battery Charge Configuration from the beginning of the day to a specified work period.
 Advanced Battery Charged maximizes battery health while still supporting heavy use during the work day.

-Default: OFF

-Thermal Management

-Enables the cooling fan and processor heat management to adjust system performance, noise, and temperature.
+Default: OFF Thermal Management Enables the cooling fan and processor heat management to adjust system performance, noise, and temperature.
 Default: Optimized.
 Standard settings for cooling fan and processor heat management.
 This setting is a balance of performance, noise, and temperature.

-USB Wake Support

-Wake on Dell USB-C Dock Enables connecting a Dell USB-C Dock to wake the computer from Standby.

-Block Sleep

-Blocks the computer from entering Sleep (S3) mode in the operating system.

-Default: OFF

-(i) NOTE: If enabled, the computer will not go to sleep, Intel Rapid Start will be disabled automatically, and the operating system power option will be blank if it was set to Sleep.
+USB Wake Support Wake on Dell USB-C Dock Enables connecting a Dell USB-C Dock to wake the computer from Standby.
+Default: ON Block Sleep Blocks the computer from entering Sleep (S3) mode in the operating system.
+Default: OFF (i) NOTE: If enabled, the computer will not go to sleep, Intel Rapid Start will be disabled automatically, and the operating system power option will be blank if it was set to Sleep.
+Lid Switch Enable Lid Switch Enable or disable the lid switch.
+Default: ON Power On Lid Open Enables the computer to power up from the off state whenever the lid is opened.
+Default: ON Intel Speed Shift Technology Enables or disables the Intel Speed Shift Technology support.
+Turning on this option allows the operating system to select the appropriate processor performance automatically.
+Default: ON

-Lid Switch

-Enable Lid Switch Enable or disable the lid switch.

-Power On Lid Open Enables the computer to power up from the off state whenever the lid is opened.

-Intel Speed Shift Technology Enables or disables the Intel Speed Shift Technology support.
-Setting this option to enable allows the operating system to select the appropriate processor performance automatically.